digital-york/dlib-migration-tools/README.md

 Note the script  does not actually edit the foxml files themselves.

+Requires:
+nokogiri installed
+if not already present, run bundle install

 To run
 1) From the command line within the dlib-migration-tools folder, call rake date_manipulation_tasks:check_all_date_formats["<path to folder containing foxml>"] for minimal info  OR rake date_manipulation_tasks:check_all_date_formats["<path to folder containing foxml", "more">] for expanded info